tathan08/tp/docs/UserGuide.md

 * `add n/Germaine` <br> will add a Person called `Germaine` to the contact list.

 ![add message](images\addMessage.jpg)
+*Figure 2: Success message after adding a new person to the contact list*

 ### Adding a tag to an existing person: `add`